yanqi27/core_analyzer/README.md

 For more information, please see the project's web site http://core-analyzer.sourceforge.net/

 # Tested Platforms
 The latest release passed the build and sanity tests (with a few exceptions) on the following platforms with various versions of heap manager, gdb and OS.
+Please see [regression](test/regression.sh).

 * Heap Manager
     - glibc/ptmalloc